cs-ed/edtech-plan-afrewin/README.md

 **Check for Understanding (Short Quizzes on CodeHS)**
 * After completing their guided notes, students will complete a short "quiz."

 The instructor can use the results of the checks for understanding to guide a class discussion to address any misconceptions the students may have.
-In addition, following day's warm up can be used to reinforce these ideas and help students solidify their reasoning.
+In addition, the following day's warm up can be used to reinforce these ideas and help students solidify their reasoning.

 **Examples & Coding Exercises**
 * An example of specific types of coding are provided each lesson.